FAQ

 Can I move about the train?

-Yes, once the conductor gives the ok, passengers are welcome to move from car to car.
-Please be careful when moving in between cars, as the cars can be subject to sudden jerks.
-All children must be accompanied by an adult when moving through the train.
-We invite you to check out our Open Gondola car for a great view of the valley.
-And be sure to visit our Railway Post Office car to mail a postcard right from the train or to grab something to eat or drink.
+We invite you to check out our Open Gondola car (subject to availability) for a great view of the valley.
+And be sure to visit our Railway Post Office car to mail a postcard right from the train, or to grab something to eat or drink.

 -